Black Friday 2023 to New Year’s Day in Washington’s CCRS Era

 Price and Value: How Much Was a Gram Worth?

-The tincture segment led in per-gram value, a reflection of niche, high-margin sales to loyal customers despite limited volume.
-Meanwhile, non-solvent and CO₂ concentrates maintained premium pricing, underscoring continued demand for “clean extract” branding in the upper tiers.
+The tincture segment was second to non-solvent concentrates in per-gram value, a reflection of niche, high-margin sales to loyal customers despite limited volume.
+Meanwhile, non-solvent based concentrates maintained premium pricing.
+Together, this underscores continued demand for “clean extract” branding in the upper tiers.

 Discount Behavior by Product Type